sabrinasaven/sabrinaplaystheharp/README.md

 Keep your replacement photos in the same 4:3 portrait ratio (e.g. 900×1200px) so they display cleanly without cropping or letterboxing.
 Just save your own photo with the same filename (or update the `src`).
 2. Video (Listen section)
 Open `index.html`, find the `<iframe>` inside `#listen`, and replace `REPLACE_WITH_VIDEO_ID` with your own YouTube/Vimeo embed — or swap the `<iframe>` for a `<video>` tag pointing at a file in `video/` (an example is commented directly above it).
 3. Audio (Weddings & Events section)
 Replace `audio/wedding-sample-placeholder.mp3` with your own track, and update the piece name / artist / arranger text next to it.
+This block (`.weddings__full` in `index.html`) spans the full section width on desktop and moves to third position (after the Summary, before the Image) on mobile.
 4. Links — all set in one place
 Open `script.js` and edit the `LINKS` object at the top of the file:
 ```js